Because molybdenum cofactor deficiency (MoCD) Type A progresses rapidly, early diagnosis is critical1-3

 Act quickly to rule out MoCD Type A.

 Substantiating a suspicion of MoCD Type A is an important step in determining possible treatment.
 You can start therapy when you first suspect a diagnosis of MoCD Type A and stopping if not confirmed by genetic testing.

 Follow these 2 steps to diagnose MoCD Type A as quickly as possible:

 - First, biochemical tests can be used to determine high levels of sulfite, S-sulfocysteine (SSC), xanthine, and hypoxanthine in the urine and low levels of uric acid in the blood and urine.2 These results, when paired with clinical presentation, are enough to confirm a diagnosis of MoCD but cannot confirm the subtype

 - The second step, a confirmed diagnosis of MoCD Type A, is reached through molecular testing.
-Biochemical tests have rapid turnaround and can confirm a diagnosis of MoCD, but only genetic tests can which include MOCS1 confirm the precise subtype1,13
+Biochemical tests have rapid turnaround and can confirm a diagnosis of MoCD, but the precise MoCD subtype can only be determined by genetic tests that include MOCS11,13

 In patients with a presumptive diagnosis of MoCD Type A, confirm the diagnosis of MoCD Type A immediately after initiation of NULIBRY treatment.
 In such patients, discontinue NULIBRY if the MoCD Type A diagnosis is not confirmed by genetic testing.5